Natural Halloween Mantel Décor

 The dramatic cloud of bats is made with simple paper cut-outs attached to the wall with white thumbtacks.
 You can find a similar bat template here.
 I used 40lb hot pressed watercolor paper so the cut-outs wouldn’t flop.
 Because nobody likes a floppy bat!
 You could use watercolor to paint these guys a soft gray, but I wanted the high contrast from a pure white.
 Simply attach your bats to the wall in a natural grouping over your moon, and the mantel is done!

-*This post may contain affiliate links.
-This is not a sponsored post. natural halloween mantel décor
+*This post contains no affiliate links, nor is it a sponsored post.

 Natural Halloween Mantel Décor, Natural Halloween Mantel Décor, Natural Halloween Mantel Décor, Natural Halloween Mantel Décor